okviz/okviz.github.io/_mydocs/www/contributing/review-guidelines/index.md

 ---
 layout:         page
-title:          Editorial Guidelines for Custom Visual Reviews
+title:          Guidelines for Visual Reviews
 menu_title:     Reviews Guidelines
 published:      true
 date:           2024-10-04
-modified:       2024-10-06
+modified:       2024-10-08
+version:        1.1
-order:          /website/contributing/01
+order:          /website/contributing/review-guidelines
 pdf:            true
 ---

-These guidelines ensure that reviews of Power BI visuals we publish on OKVIZ are consistent, high-quality, and provide unbiased information to help both end-users and developers make informed decisions.
+These editorial guidelines ensure that reviews of Power BI visuals we publish on OKVIZ are consistent, high-quality, and provide unbiased information to help both end-users and developers make informed decisions.

 [Jump to the Checklist](#review-checklist)